The Cult of Christmas Beers

 Photography courtesy of Sierra Nevada Brewing Company

-All together, this year, Sierra Nevada will brew roughly 40,000 barrels of Celebration Ale with about 80,000 pounds of hops split equally between Cascade and Centennial, which comes out to about 400 bales of total whole-cone hops.
-Sierra Nevada doesn’t dry hop with T-90 pellets or Cryo or anything like that.
-They use 100 percent whole-cone hops.
+When we last checked in with Sierra Nevada in 2022, they brewed roughly 40,000 barrels of Celebration Ale with about 80,000 pounds of hops split equally between Cascade and Centennial, which comes out to about 400 bales of total whole-cone hops.
+Sierra Nevada doesn’t dry hop with T-90 pellets, Cryo, or anything like that; they use 100 percent whole-cone hops.

 “I don’t know if everyone feels the same way as I do, but when Celebration comes out and on in our pub, that’s my go-to beer until I know it’s gone on January 1st,” says Sullivan.